mjtechguy/tech-career-launch-pad/README.md

 Welcome to the Tech Career Launch Pad (TCLP).
 Glad you found us!

-Drop a ⭐ on this repo to help increase visibility please!
+If you don't mind, please drop a ⭐ on this repo to help increase visibility. 🙏

 Tired of your current job and looking for a new career?
 Looking to advance in your your tech career?
 Want to make more money, have a high potential for working remotely or hybrid work, and have more job satisfaction and a higher quality of life?